SelectYes/image-gallery/README.md

 You are presented with a menu bar with a list of predefined topics (grabbed from the API).
 Clicking on a topic fetches a collection of relevant pictures.
 You can then scroll through the collection by either clicking on the scroll-arrows or using the right and left arrow keys on your keyboard (This was to mimic the idea of using a remote control for a SmartTV app).
 Once you start scrolling, the menu-bar will be switched to inactive and slide off the screen, and the gallery will stretch to take up the whole screen.
+When you scroll back to the start of the gallery, the menu will become active again.

 ### Areas of development
 * Having finished this project, here are some key areas I feel I’ve developed in: